MeltWS/ProShinePathfinder/README.md

 +Add failsafe if bot cannot go to a path because of Cut or Surf.

-+Add Hoenn

-+Add Boat and Subway support
++Add Subway support and hoenn digs

 +Add the Auto-Harvest (Berry - Hidden Items - Items) can be Disable with [AutoHarvest = False] 25% done

 +fix dijkstra searching every path possible....

-+fix dijkstra useless for
 Done:

 +Add the MemoryPath (Store in memory path already calc, for speedup the process) 100% done <Testing>